-We are experienced in helping clients with Botox compensation claims made against medical professionals for medical negligence and other providers who have botched Botox injections.
+We are experienced in helping clients get results with Botox compensation claims made against medical professionals like doctors for medical negligence and other non-qualified providers who have botched Botox injections.

 Who can give Botox injections?

-In the UK you do not need to be a medical professional to give Botox treatment, however, it is still the responsibility of the provider to carry out a Botox procedure in a safe manner.
+In the UK you do not need to be a medical professional or doctor to give Botox treatment, however, it is still the responsibility of the provider to carry out a Botox procedure for their patients in a safe manner.

-Our personal injury solicitors can help you with your Botox injury claim whether your provider is medically trained or not.
+Our personal injury solicitors can help you with your Botox injury claim whether your provider is a medically trained nurse or doctor, or not.